symeta/dw-prototyping/README.md

     }
 }
 ```
-if the "state" is "STRARTED", could further submit the hive job.
+if the "state" is "STARTED", could further submit the hive job.

 - submit the hive job
 ```sh